phymhan/MMVID/README.md

 - [ ] TO DO: add explanation
 - [x] TO DO: add evaluation scripts

-For quantitative evaluation, append `--eval_mode eval` to each testing command.
+For quantitative evaluation, append `--eval_mode eval` to each testing command, you can also append `--name_suffix _fvd` to add suffix to the output log directory.

 <details>
   <summary>Text-to-Video</summary>